Victoria unveils $1.5b plan to clear waiting list for elective surgeries

 Located in the southern Melbourne, Brimbank-Melton and Loddon areas, the hubs will begin providing care from July.

-The state recorded 9008 new COVID-19 cases and two deaths on Sunday, with 307 patients in hospital including 18 in ICU.
+The state had 9008 COVID-19 cases and two deaths on Sunday.
+There were 307 patients in hospital, including 18 in intensive care.

 -AAP